 In order to streamline the process of applying collection numbers, Special Collections staff completed a large-scale renumbering campaign in 2017-2018.
 This collection was previously cataloged as SC 5061.
 At this time, the collection was rehoused and consolidated.

-- Furniture making -- Virginia -- Harrisonburg -- Records and correspondence
+- Virginia Craftsmen, Inc -- Records and correspondence (Organization)

 - Shenandoah River Valley (Va. and W. Va.) -- History -- 20th century -- Sources